Adrian Zagoritis: 2007 – 2010

 Nightwish ex-lead singer Tarja Turunen included several Zag songs for her debut solo album My Winter Storm.
 Turunen had split acrimoniously from her band and her album contained many veiled references to these experiences, as well as a brooding darkness.
 Zagoritis's "Damned And Divine", "The Reign" and "Sunset" reflect this mood and demonstrated further ability away from mainstream pop or dance music.
 My Winter Storm took the No. 1 spot on the Finnish charts, and went platinum in Finland and double platinum in Russia, as well as reaching gold status in Germany, Hungary, and Switzerland.
 It reached No. 3 in Germany.
 In late 2007, Turunen was nominated for an Echo as best newcomer and an Emma for best Finnish artist.

 On Turunen's next album, What Lies Beneath, a title track composed by Zagoritis, Stenzel and Heldmann, he contributed "Naiad" which he also wrote with Tarja.
 The album reached No. 4 in Germany and charted in eight other countries.

 As a melodician and lyricist his style naturally gravitates to pop music and so a return to such projects followed with several releases for Natalia, Idol star in Belgium.
 The Zagoritis song "Soul Divided" written with Madonna writer Greg Fitzgerald was released along with two other of his tunes on Natalia's 2009 album, Wise Girl. which reached No. 1 for two weeks.
 The album achieved platinum status.

 "Soul Divided" was also covered in Japanese by Avex-signed artist Mihiro in 2010, renamed "Weekend".

 Universal Germany artist Mihalis took eight Zagoritis lyrics for his album recorded in 2009, simply named Mihalis.
 Seven of the songs were translations of his past Greek hits.
 One original song, "Favourite Mistake", was written by Zagoritis and Grammy and Ivor Novello award-winner Rob Davis.

 Progressive house projects continued in 2009 tracks with "Tears on My Skin", also written with Davis and released on several albums including top-seller Dream Dance, and Free The Night signed by renowned A+R Eddie O' Loughlin to his Next Plateau label, distributed by Universal.
-Free The Night was well received but failed to chart.
+Free The Night failed to chart.

 Edurne the Spanish pop singer released "Tan Artificial" written by Zagoritis on Nueva Piel, a Sony BMG album that reached No. 16 in March 2010.